 I found it helpful to talk more about my recovery around people I could trust.
 Eventually I found myself feeling less pressure or temptation when I was offered a drink, and was actually happy and eager to explain why I was turning it down.
 Being around intoxicated friends no longer wore on me the way it had before.
 When I talked openly about my recovery, I was able to better manage the intense emotions that came along with integrating myself into my new life, and better equipped to answer questions that came my way.

-Now, a couple of weeks away from spending my seventh Christmas in recovery, I eagerly look forward to spending time with my loved ones.
+Now, shortly before spending my eighth Christmas in recovery, I eagerly look forward to spending time with my loved ones.
 Talking, connecting, and spending time with them, and being in the present moment.
-My son is almost six, and sharing that time with him, my partner, and my family—healthy and happy—is a true blessing!
+My son is almost seven, and sharing that time with him, my partner, and my family—healthy and happy—is a true blessing!
 I can watch my son open presents and share his innocent excitement around the magic of the holidays.
 I can appreciate the work my mom puts into cooking a meal for us.
 I am grateful that my spot at the table is not empty, that my mother will have her Christmas with me there, instead of wondering if I am hurt, in trouble, or even alive.
 It’s an exciting feeling to know that the holidays are coming up and that I will be spending them healthy, present, and happy to be there.

 Seven Tips for Getting Through the Holidays in Recovery